TJ-Blinn/lotide1/README.md

     15. function15(takeUntil): Function that takes 2 parameters, an array and callback, collecting items from a provided array until the callback provided returns a truthy value.

     16. function16(without): Function that takes 2 arrays with one parameter telling the other which elements to exclude and returns altered result.

+    17. function 17(flatten): Function that takes in an array that contains elements including nested array of elements and returns a flattened version of the array.